TRAVEL STORY

 In 1840, the territory was made a crown colony with a legislature and a motto.
 Sub Umbra Floreo — “I flower in the shade”— is a poignant motto that seems to refer equally to the shaded, flowery forests, to the marginal state of the colony relative to London, and to the dark conditions by which this, and virtually all colonial lands, produced wealth for others.

 To keep skilled laborers in the region after abolition, logging companies began to offer relatively high wages and some former slaves continued woodcutting as free men.
 For another century, the territory remained an extractive endeavor organized around mahogany profits.
 A thoughtful colonial administrator would now and then propose that, in a climate with a long growing season, agriculture would seem plausible, but timber merchants thwarted such diversification even after the mahogany trade declined.
 As the mahogany profits flowed entirely toward foreign investments, no capital remained in the colony to create schools, hospitals, theaters, or roads.
-With only rivers to ship produce to the market port, farm costs were too high to be viable; the only planting occurred on small family plots and in the flurry of underfunded attempts to start banana and cacao plantations that resulted, above all, in the Chinese–Belizeans who trace their ancestors to laborers imported for these failed schemes.
+With only rivers to ship produce to the market port, farm costs were too high to be viable; the only planting occurred on small family plots and in a flurry of underfunded attempts to start banana and cacao plantations.
+The latter resulted, above all, in the Chinese–Belizeans who trace their ancestors to laborers imported for these failed schemes.

 A window on the park